fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

                             at most 2^48 SRTP packets
 ~~~~

-Except then the NULL cipher is used for the outer (HBH) transform, the first
+Except when the NULL cipher is used for the outer (HBH) transform, the first
 half of the key and salt is used for the inner (E2E) transform and the
 second half is used for the outer (HBH) transform.
 For those that use the NULL
 cipher for the outer transform, the the key and salt material is applied only